Mural at Artist & Craftsman Berkeley!

 I'm so excited to share the front window murals I recently completed at the Artist & Craftsman Supply in Berkeley!
 It was an amazing experience and challenge.
 It really put me out of my comfort zone working with paint markers and acrylic paint on glass.
 I'm so grateful for it and inspired to push myself further with different materials.

 My goal was to use different marbling patterns as inspiration.
 One window is a kind of enlarged portion of a Suminagashi pattern.
 Suminagashi is Japanese marbling; the process of floating ink on water and creating expanding circles within circles that can be lightly fanned out to form incredibly intricate ripples and movement.
 Traditionally brushes are used alternatingly to transfer the ink to the water bath, however, special bamboo tools have also been created to do the job.
 The other window is an enlarged stone-like pattern.
-The stone pattern is a classic pattern created in western marbling, often called Turkish marbling.
+The stone pattern is a classic pattern created in western marbling, or Turkish marbling.
 This marbling process differs in many ways from Suminagashi in that paints rather than inks are used, a sizing (often a carrageenan and water mix) rather than just water is used in a tray, and tools like combs and rakes are used to form more orderly patterns.
 The stone pattern can be marbled alone and, like the name suggests, resembles stones.
 Or it can also serve as the base on which even more detailed patterns evolve.
 It is achieved by splattering the sizing with layers of paint using different tools like whisks of broom bristles and pipettes.

 The mural is up through September.
 Check it out and do some shopping!
 This place and its staff are amazing.
 Thank you Artist & Craftsman!